 Lake Tufub is one of the laid back lakes in the Philippines.
 It sits atop an extinct volcano known as Mt Puguis.
 Reaching it is like a stroll in the park.
 From the national highway, trek for 5-10 minutes and you’ll capture a magnificent view of the lake.

 Beautiful mossy forests surround the lake.
 There is also a nearby waterfall and a hot spring where you can have an invigorating bath.
+Lake Tufub is one of the most unique example of lakes in the Philippines.

 - Location: Barlig, Mountain Province